Page last updated22nd October 2024

 Mortality

-Suicide was the leading cause of death for Aboriginal and Torres Strait Islander children aged 5-17 years in the period 2018-2022 (27%).
+Suicide was the leading cause of death for Aboriginal and Torres Strait Islander children aged 5-17 years, living in NSW, Vic, Qld, SA, WA and the NT, in the period 2019-2023 at an age-specific rate of 6.1 per 100,000 [49929].
+Almost 25% of deaths among children resulted from suicide.
 A little over 75% of children who died by suicide were aged between 15 and 17 years.
-Over half (57%) of Aboriginal and Torres Strait Islander children who died by suicide were female [47832].
+Over half (56%) of Aboriginal and Torres Strait Islander children who died by suicide were female.

 Burden of disease